 #4: Monetizing your Data

-For example, once data assets are “cooked” by participants of a private data exchange, they could be listed on public data marketplaces such as the Snowflake Data Exchange, or they could be connected directly to the private exchanges run by hedge funds for testing by data buyers at those funds.
+For example, once data assets are “cooked” by participants of a data exchange, they could be listed on public data marketplaces such as the Snowflake Data Marketplace.

 #5: Connecting your Whole Industry

-How to get Started with a Private Data Exchange
+How to Get Started with a Data Exchange